 21. Bragdarefur/Bragðarefur – Ice Cream

 As mentioned above, Icelanders are heavy sweet lovers.
-Ice cream is also their favorite dessert and perhaps even among the most loved food.
+So it’s no strange that they produce one of the superb ice cream varieties.
 You can easily find an Icelander heading to an ice cream store in the middle of a snowstorm.

 Ice cream stores and stalls are also available throughout the region.
 Their favorite way to serve ice cream is Bragdarefur – ice cream glazed with caramel or chocolate and topped with fruits or nuts.